 Capability Six Pack (Normal)

-What is Capability Six Pack (Normal)
+What is Capability Six Pack (For Normal)

-The term "Capability Six pack" typically refers to a graphical representation of process capability analysis in Six Sigma methodology.
+It is a graphical representation of process capability analysis in Six Sigma methodology.
 Six Sigma is a quality management approach that aims to identify and reduce process variation to improve efficiency and minimize defects.

 A Capability Sixpack, also known as a Capability Analysis Sixpack or a Capability Analysis Report, consists of a set of six plots or charts that provide a comprehensive view of process capability.
 These charts are used to assess whether a process meets customer specifications and to identify areas for improvement.

-When to use Capability Six Pack (Normal)
+When to use Capability Six Pack

 Here are some situations where a Capability Sixpack can be useful: